Cap-go/tutorials/src/content/plugins-tutorials/keep-awake.git.md

 ---
-"title": "Using @capacitor-community/keep-awake Package Tutorial", "description": "A step-by-step guide on utilizing the @capacitor-community/keep-awake package in Capacitor applications.", "created_at": "2022-02-01",
+"title": "Using @capacitor-community/keep-awake Package Tutorial" "description": "A step-by-step guide on utilizing the @capacitor-community/keep-awake package in Capacitor applications."
+"created_at": "2022-02-01"
-"published": true,
+"published": true
 "slug": "keep-awake.git"
 ---